identakid/docker-elasticsearch/README.md

 - Elasticsearch Head: A web front end for an Elasticsearch cluster.
 Open `http://localhost:9200/_plugin/head/` and it will run it as a plugin within the Elasticsearch cluster.

-- Curator: Helps with management of indices.
-You can learn more at the Elasticsearch Curator documentation site `http://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html`.

 ### Configuring the environment (changing defaults)
 The following environment variables can be used to configure the container using the Docker `-e` (or `--env`) flag: